jacksontriffon/SJcoded/README.md

-# There's loads of developers working on stuff to change the world.
+# Transformative technology leader
-I want to join the cause, the fight to better our world with code.
+I've joined the cause, the fight to better our world with code.
 Even though many industries are rapidly changing, a few lag behind.
-I've decided to set my focus on education. 🎓
+My eyes are set on reshaping education. 🎓

 Here on the page you'll find snippets of what projects I'm working on.
 No doubt I'll be testing how to change education from a variety of different technologies.